 ExtremeVPN

-A VPN kill switch is critical, as users often don’t notice subtle server connection dropage.
+A VPN (Virtual Private Network) kill switch is critical, as users often don’t notice subtle server connection drops.
 This means you could be online without VPN protection without even realizing it.

 How Does the VPN Kill Switch Function?